The Code will be included in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (State Policy) and aims to:

 Implementation of the new Code and farm building standards

-The new Inland Code and exempt development farm building standards will commence on 1 January 2019, to provide time for the community and stakeholders to understand the changes.
+The new Inland Code and exempt development farm building standards commence from 1 January 2019.

 An education program will be rolled out across NSW to assist the community and stakeholders to learn more about the new Inland Code.
-An online learning module will also be launched soon.
+An online learning module is available here.

-Once the Inland Code begins there will be a two-year transitional period.
+Following the commencement of the Inland Code, there will be a two-year transitional period.
 During this time applicants can choose from several codes, depending on the zoning of their land:

 - The new Inland Code